Entropy-Based Characterization of Fluctuations in Stochastically Perturbed Integrable Hamiltonian Systems: Strong Entropy Convergence of Accumulated Fluctuations

-\begin{remark} It should be stressed that the lattice spacing $l_{i}$ can vary across dimensions, explicitly capturing scale differences along different directions.
+\begin{remark} The lattice spacing $l_{i}$ can vary across dimensions, explicitly capturing scale differences along different directions.
 Moreover, the sum $\sum_{j=1}^{d}\log l_{j}$ appearing in the Shannon entropy difference is a technical correction.
-Its role is to account for the discretization, specifically, to adjust for the entropy contribution inherent to the spacing between lattice points, which arises due to the quantization of the frequency sequence.
+Its role is to account for the discretization, specifically, to adjust for the entropy contribution inherent to the spacing between lattice points, which arises due to the quantization of the fluctuation sequence.
 For uniform spacing $l_{j}=1$ across all dimensions, this term vanishes entirely.
 Importantly, this correction does not alter the core physical conclusion, it merely ensures asymptotic convergence holds under discretization, refining the comparison with the continuous Gaussian approximation without obscuring the underlying dynamics. \end{remark}